fstendel/liferay-ldap-example/LESSONS-LEARNED.md

 ### Export of configuration

 I really do like automating the stuff I'm implementing.
-So why the hell can I only export my settings when configuring on a system level?
+So why the hell can I only export my settings when configuring on a system scope?

 The documentation shallowly (is this a word?) refers to the new _.config_ based system giving only a few examples.
 Or maybe I wasn't just able to find the proper documentation yet...

+_Edit 2022-11-19 1_: Ok, it seems one can export something at the top level of instance scope.
+Something means: Not everything I changed.
+Well at least I was able to export the LDAP instance scope configs for now (still need to find a way to fill the password field in the confs tho).

 ### LDAP Server Configuration